 Areas to Highlight

 For a natural glow, the areas you want to put in the limelight are the ones that naturally catch the light.
 A few strokes along the top of your cheekbones and just above and below the arch of your brows will give these spots a visual lift.
 A fine line along the bridge of the nose can not only make it appear slimmer, but also give you the pixie tip of your dreams.
 For a fuller pout, dab a little highlighter onto your cupid’s bow, just above your upper lip.
 A little product on your chin will accentuate your lower lip.
-Highlighter also has a way of making late nights disappear; two small spots in the inner corners of your eyes and on the centre of your eyelids will open up your eyes and make you appear more awake.
+Highlighter also has a way of making late nights disappear; two small spots in the inner corners of your eyes and on the center of your eyelids will open up your eyes and make you appear more awake.

 How to Use Highlighter Stick

 A highlighter stick is a perfect tool for when you need a quick touch-up on the go.
 Not only is it amazingly compact, but the twist tube makes the application process a breeze.
 After completing your foundation and contouring rituals, use a little translucent powder to settle the product.
-Doing so will also help the cream-based illuminator grab better hold on your skin.
+Doing so will also help the cream-based illuminator grab a better hold on your skin.
 Mark the facial areas you would like to feature with the stick, then blend the formula into your skin with either a traditional makeup blender, a soft brush, or even your fingertips.
 Most highlighter sticks are also great for ‘strobing’, which is essentially an extreme version of highlighting.

 How to Use Highlighter Powder

 Pressed powder highlighter is an excellent choice if you are looking to add a more subtle glow to your everyday look.
-Once you have applied your foundation as you usually would, you can use a brush to dust a little highlighter onto your cheekbones, chin, nose and forehead.
+Once you have applied your foundation as you usually would, you can use a brush to dust a little highlighter onto your cheekbones, chin, nose, and forehead.
 The key here is to start off lightly and slowly build up the product through layers, as the strength of illumination is simpler to control like this.
 Since it is a gentler way to accentuate your features, powder highlighter is also ideal when you’re going for a barely-there makeup look.
 Its soft texture will contribute to an all-around fresh face.